Saltear navegación

 2. Having finished any of the following races:

-4. Having finished any other on-stop race to the above mentioned in 2), similar in length and altimetry, during the two years before application.
+3. Having finished between 2024 and 2026 any other non-stop race to the above mentioned in 2), similar in length and altimetry.
 In this case, runners need to include race finishing timing (race results internet links) as proof in the pre-registration form when applying for admittance to the Organization Committee.

 l) Runners who have been suspended, or who have been found to have used forbidden substances, or who are serving a disqualification period imposed by any Confederation or Federation may not participate in the race.